Polypants/threejs_tutorial/README.md

 ## Rotations and Creating a Plane

-I'd like to set up shadows next but we first need somting for the sphere to cast a shadow onto.
+I'd like to set up shadows next but we first need something for the sphere to cast a shadow onto.
 So let’s make a plane under the sphere.
 For now we'll use a lambert material, but feel free to use a phong material and a shininess level to see what it looks like.
 We'll be using yet another material later though.

 The only new thing we're doing here is setting a `rotation` property.
 Three.js uses radians (not degrees) to calculate angles.
 Radians are based on the mathematical constant Pi.